 Adoption Process & Fees

-• Spay and Neuter Information: Pets that are already spay/ neutered can be taken home at the time of adoption.
-Pets that have not been spayed/ neutered prior to adoption will remain at the shelter and be scheduled for the next available appointment.
-You will then receive the date and time of pick up for your newly adopted pet.
+- Spay and Neuter Information: Pets that are already spay/neutered can be taken home at the time of adoption.
+Pets that have not been spayed/neutered prior to adoption will remain at the shelter and be scheduled for the next available appointment.
+You will then receive the date and time to pick up your newly adopted pet.

 (If your pet is unable to be altered, a $50 refundable deposit is required in order to take the animal home.)